nicolasvancan/monvandb/diary/en/README.md

 - Queries and Commands
 - Server

-If one day I am able to finish what is in this list, I'll probably be much older (Depending on the effort and time I spend in the project), and I also will be much wiser (In terms of software development)
+If one day I finish what is in this list, I'll probably be much older (Depending on the effort and time I spend in the project), and I also will be much wiser (In terms of software development)

 # The Project